valentinefleith/Born2beRoot/README.md

 - **SELinux** is

 ### How does SSH works?
+SSH or Secure Shell is an authentication mechanism between a client and a host.
+It uses encryption techniques so that all communication between clients and hosts is done in encrypted form.
+User on Mac or Linux can use SSH the terminal to work on their server via SSH.
+SSH provides password or public-key based authentication and encrypts connections between two network endpoints.
+SSH is widely used by network administrators to manage systems and applications remotely, deliver software patches, or execute commands and move files.

 ### What is a firewall and how does it work ?

+### UFW (Uncomplicated FireWall)

+UFW is a interface to modify the firewall of the device without compromising security.
+You use it to configure which ports to allow connections to and which ports to close.
+This is useful in conjunction with SSH, can set a specific port for it to work with.

 ### What is LVM ?
 Logical Volume Manager – allows us to easily manipulate the partitions or logical volume on a storage device.

+### What is Cron ?

+Cron or cron job is a command line utility to schedule commands or scripts to happen at specific intervals or a specific time each day.
+Useful if you want to set your server to restart at a specific time each day.

+- `cd /usr/local/bin` – to show monitoring.sh
+- `sudo crontab -u root -e` – to edit the cron job
+- change script to `*/1 * * * * sleep 30s && script path` – to run it every 30 seconds, delete the line to stop the job from running.